Rail replacement bus service: Czech Republic

-Substitute bus transport (náhradní autobusová doprava) is governed by the Road Traffic Act (111/1994 Coll.), which allows the operator of a national, regional, tram, trolleybus or special line to operate substitute transport for up to 90 days in the case of interrupted or temporarily restricted traffic on the line without the requirement to apply for a bus line license and have approval of the line's schedule.
+Substitute bus transport (náhradní autobusová doprava) is governed by the Road Traffic Act (111/1994 Coll.).
+This allows the operator of a national, regional, tram, trolleybus or special line to operate substitute transport for up to 90 days, in the case of interrupted or temporarily restricted traffic on the line, without the requirement to apply for a bus line licence and have approval of the line's schedule.
 The law also mandates vehicles used for substitute transport to be marked as such.